 Adopts the following conservation and management measures in accordance with Article 10 of the Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean:

-CCMs shall ensure this Measure applies to all crew working on fishing vessels that are authorized to fly its flag and fish for highly migratory fish stocks in the Convention area.
+[This Measure applies to all fishing vessels fishing] for highly migratory fish stocks in the Convention area [in areas beyond national jurisdiction].

-CCMs are encouraged to make every effort to ensure that their relevant national legislation fully extends to all crew working on fishing vessels flying their flag in the WCPF Convention Area.
-Where appropriate and applicable, CCMs are encouraged to adopt and adequately enforce this national legislation in regard to minimum standards regulating crew labour conditions.
-CCMs are further encouraged to identify and prosecute breaches of relevant national laws relating to the treatment of crew by vessel operators landing fish in their ports or operating in their waters.
-Coastal CCMs are encouraged to take consistent measures in archipelagic waters and territorial seas and to inform the Commission Secretariat of the relevant measures that they will apply in these waters.
+In order to give effect to this Measure CCMs are encouraged to make every effort to have relevant national legislation which fully extends to all crew working on fishing vessels flying their flag [in the WCPF Convention Area.][in areas beyond national jurisdiction]

-Nothing in this Measure shall prevent a CCM from adopting measures or other legally binding mechanisms, such as licensing conditions, for vessels fishing solely within its exclusive economic zone which differ from, but are consistent with, those applying in this Measure.
+In order to give effect to this Measure, CCMs may adopt legally binding mechanisms, such as licensing conditions for vessels fishing solely within its exclusive economic zone,

 Requirements prior to embarkation and minimum working conditions onboard vessels – flag state obligations

-CCMs shall require owners and operators of their fishing vessels authorized to fly their flag operating within the WCPF Convention area[in areas beyond national jurisdiction], to provide members of crew with:
+CCMs shall ensure that owners and operators of their fishing vessels authorized to fly their flag [operating within the WCPF Convention area][in areas beyond national jurisdiction], to:

-A safe working environment where the welfare, occupational safety and health of crews is effectively protected.
+Provide crew members a safe working environment where the welfare, occupational safety and health of crews is effectively protected.

+Ensure that no forced, or any other form of involuntary or compulsory labour, is used on fishing vessels

-Terms of employment, that are set out in a written contract or agreement, which is made available to the crew member, in a form and language that facilitates the crew member’s understanding of the terms, is agreed by the crew member prior to departure and signed by both the crew member and the employer.
+Provide terms of employment, that are set out in a written contract or agreement, which is made available to the crew member, in a form and language that facilitates the crew member’s understanding of the terms, is agreed by the crew member prior to departure on the fishing trip, and signed by both the crew member and the employer.
+The written contract, or agreement shall be carried on board and be available to the crew member and, in accordance with national law and practice, to the concerned parties on request.
 A CCM may use the particulars, including in the crew agreement, as set out in the Attachment as a guideline.

-Decent working and living conditions on board fishing vessels, including access to clean or potable freshwater and food, occupational safety and health protection, medical care, rest periods and sleeping quarters, and conditions that facilitate minimum standards of health and hygiene;
+Provide crew members decent working and living conditions on board fishing vessels, including access to clean or potable freshwater and food, occupational safety and health protection, medical care, rest periods and sleeping quarters, and conditions that facilitate minimum standards of health and hygiene;

-Documented decent and regular remuneration (for example monthly) that is accessible by crew that remain at sea for long periods as well as appropriate insurance for the crew;
+Provide crew members documented decent and regular remuneration (for example monthly or quarterly) that is accessible by crew that remain at sea for long periods as well as appropriate insurance for the crew;

-A reasonable opportunity to disembark, to access their identity documents, to terminate the contract of employment, to communicate with an organization that can render assistance to crew and to seek repatriation.
-Where the early termination of a contract is sought by the employer, transportation and other related expenses will be met by the employer.
+Provide crew members regular opportunity to disembark consistent with local laws, unfettered access to their identity documents, ability to terminate the contract of employment, access to communication devices to seek assistance and seek repatriation.
+Where the early termination of a contract is sought by the employer, transportation and other related expenses shall be the sole responsibility of the employer.
+If early termination is the fault of a crew members misconduct, transportation and other related expenses shall be the responsibility of the crew member.

 Full protection of the health and safety and morals of young crew members, including ensuring young crew members have received adequate specific instruction or vocational training and have completed basic pre-sea safety training;